nginxinc/nginx-amplify-doc/amplify-guide.md

 ### What Is NGINX Amplify?

 NGINX Amplify is a tool for comprehensive NGINX monitoring.
-With NGINX Amplify it becomes possible to proactively analyze and fix problems related to running and scaling NGINX-based web application architectures.
+With NGINX Amplify it's easy to proactively analyze and fix problems related to running and scaling NGINX-based web applications.

 You can use NGINX Amplify to do the following:

   * Visualize and identify NGINX performance bottlenecks, overloaded servers, or potential DDoS attacks
   * Improve and optimize NGINX performance with intelligent advice and recommendations
-  * Get notified when something is wrong with application delivery
+  * Get notified when something is wrong with the application infrastructure
   * Plan web application capacity and performance
   * Keep track of the systems running NGINX